ChariotEngine/Chariot/README.md

 # Contributing

 OpenAOE is MIT licensed.
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be as MIT, without any additional terms or conditions.

-Pull requests, especially pertaining to accuracy/bug-fixes, are always more than welcome!
-If you're new to the project and want to write some code, checkout the issues list and look for anything tagged `A-easy`.
+Any contribution submitted for inclusion in the work by you shall also be licensed as MIT, without any additional terms or conditions.

 ## IRC